 Photo by https://deankalyan.com/ Copyright, ISAPP 2020

-Fermented foods are defined as those made through desired microbial growth and enzymatic conversions of food components.
-Throughout human history, fermentation has served as a way to preserve and process foods.
-Of course, fermented foods also have unique flavors and textures and other organoleptic properties.
+Fermented foods are defined as “foods made through desired microbial growth and enzymatic conversions of food components”.
+Throughout human history, fermentation has served as a way to preserve and transform foods, creating more stable and diverse foods with unique organoleptic, textural and functional properties.

 Not all fermented foods contain live cultures.
 Many food products undergo further processing after fermentation: pasteurization, smoking, baking, or filtering.
 All of these processes can kill or remove the live microorganisms.
 Examples of foods that undergo fermentation but do not contain live microorganisms at the time of consumption include soy sauces, most beers and wines, bread, and chocolate.

 There is a growing acknowledgment that fermented foods have potential nutritional and other health benefits.
 The literature suggests transforming original food substrates through fermentation leads to the formation or increase of bioavailable end-products such as vitamins.
 Fermentation may also remove or reduce food toxins.
 Meanwhile, the microorganisms themselves (whether live or dead) can have an impact on the microbiota and immune system.
 While studies are limited, and more randomized, controlled trials are needed, current data suggest that consumption of fermented foods may be linked to better health.
 Some large cohort studies have found strong associations between weight maintenance and the consumption of fermented dairy products.
 Other long-term prospective studies showed reductions in the risk of cardiovascular disease, type 2 diabetes, and overall mortality with frequent yogurt intake.